 Health and mortality fascinated him.
 He reported treatment methods: bleeding, plasters, laxatives.
 Alcoholism was something that carried many men off.
 There were many arguments at harvest time and a lot of drinking (and fights).
 He talks about many suicides and, surprisingly, depression.

 During this project I became so close to Price and his world that, at the end, I felt I lost a personal friend.

 Reading the diary

 Diary entries for the years 1811-1815 and 1821-1823 are not available.
 Joseph Price either suspended his diary during these years, or the documents have not survived.
 Spelling in the diary is varied as was customary at the time.

 Spelling corrections and notes made by the transcriber are found in the text in blue letters, surrounded by brackets.

-The start of a new “scrap of paper” is indicated by a horizontal line between entries, as above.
+The start of a new “odd scrap of paper” is indicated by a horizontal line above the entry.